wernerpaulin/PyProfGen/README.md

 ## Legal Statements
-* "Python®" and the Python logos are trademarks or registered trademarks of the Python Software Foundation, used by Lenze with permission from the Foundation.
+* "Python®" and the Python logos are trademarks or registered trademarks of the Python Software Foundation.
 * "Eclipse®", "Mosquitto®", Paho® and the respective logos are trademarks or registered trademarks of the Eclipse Foundation.
+* "Docker®" and "Docker Hub®" are trademarks or registered trademarks of Docker.